ZeroCM/zcm/docs/tools.md

 specify other ways you'd like logs to be indexed.
 Take a look at `zcm/IndexerPlugin.hpp` for the plugin interface and for an example custom plugin.

-If you're still confused as to exactly how to use the tool, good.
+If you're still confused as to exactly how to use the tool, that's expected.
-Head on over to the `examples` part of the repo and take a look at how to make a custom plugin in `examples/cpp/CustomIndexerPlugin.cpp` and then how to use it to quickly traverse logs in examples/python/indexer\_test.py`
+Head on over to the `examples` part of the repo and take a look at a custom plugin in `examples/cpp/CustomIndexerPlugin.cpp` and then how to use it to quickly traverse logs in `examples/python/indexer\_test.py`

 Just like `zcm-spy-lite` above, you just compile a shared library and pass it to the tool via a command line argument.
 You can also use the environment